GenomicsAotearoa/metagenomics_summer_school/materials/day4/ex16b_data_presentation_Coverage.md

 ---

 ### Part 1 - Building a heatmap of MAG coverage per sample.

+To get started, if you're not already, log back in to NeSI's [Jupyter hub](https://jupyter.nesi.org.nz/hub/login) and open a `Notebook` running the `R 4.0.1` module as the kernel (or, outside the context of this workshop, open `RStudio` with the required packages installed (see the [data presentation intro](https://github.com/GenomicsAotearoa/metagenomics_summer_school/edit/master/materials/day4/ex16a_data_presentation_Intro.md) docs for more information).

 #### 1.1 Set working directory, load *R* libraries, and import data